Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/custom.md

 - `.intermediateIgneousIntrusive()`: Sets the item's rock type tooltip to be that of intermediate igneous intrusive rocks
 - `.metamorphic()`: Sets the item's rock type tooltip to be that of metamorphic rocks
 - `.sedimentary()`: Sets the item's rock type tooltip to be that of sedimentary rocks
+- `.uniqueSideTextures()`: Makes the default model generator use the 'side' and 'end' textures instead of just the 'end'

 #### Example